terwer/siyuan-plugin-custom-slug/README.md

 * Q3: Why can't the automatically generated key be changed?

-  A3: This is for compatibility with subsequent `siyuan-plugin-publisher` plugin , and this key is actually only a developer relationship.
-Ordinary users actually have no obvious perception, it is just a convention.
-Of course, if there is a strong demand for changes, subsequent versions may consider supporting custom named keys.
+  A3: This is for compatibility with subsequent publishing tools, and this key is actually only concerned by developers.
+Ordinary users have no obvious perception, it is just a convention.
+Of course, if there is a strong demand for changes, subsequent versions may also consider supporting custom named keys.
+Note: The key of non-custom attribute cannot be modified.

 * Q4: How to enable alias search?

-  A4: Go to `Settings` -> `Search`, you can turn on the alias switch.
+  A4: Go to `Settings` -> `Search`, you can find the switch to enable alias search, you can choose naming, alias and custom attributes.

   ![](https://raw.githubusercontent.com/terwer/siyuan-plugin-custom-slug/main/assets/slug-setting.png)